Steam-Chat-Bot/node-steam-chat-bot/README.md

 node-steam-chat-bot
 ===================

 Simplified interface for a steam chat bot.
 This is a wrapper around [Steam for Node.js](https://github.com/seishun/node-steam) which is aimed at making an easily configurable chatbot that sits in Steam groups chat rooms and responds to various events.
 Responses are handled as a set of triggers of various types which can be configured to respond to a number of different chat messages.
+Steam requires that a user has at least one game before it can join chat rooms (unless it's a mod), so you'll need to buy a game for the bot account or make it a mod before it will be able to join.

 The triggers that currently exist are:

 AcceptChatInviteTrigger - Joins a specified chatroom when invited and says an optional welcome message.